RaneemWael/Soccer-Ball-Runner/README.md

    - Import into Unity Hub and run through Unity.

 2. Android:
-   - Download .apk to your android phone and play!
+   - Download .apk to your android phone, install it and play!

 3. Windows:
-   - Download windows build to your computer.
+   - Download game setup .exe file to your computer.
-   - Run .exe file and play!
+   - Install it and play!

 4. Online:
    - Find it as this link: https://raneemwael.itch.io/soccer-ball-runner